Tag Archives: Family

 We’re women.
 We put on our big-girl panties and push up our sleeves and expertly deal with it.
 We sniff out friends who will drop everything and listen.
 We surround ourselves with other survivors and find strength.
 And we get through.
 There’s a shitload of wine.
 And there’s an abundance lot of tears.
 But we push through.
 Because we’re women and that’s what we do.

 Women are so incredibly strong about everything that Life – laughably – almost seems to come easy.
-So Life keeps at it.
+So Life keeps at it, to keep us on our toes.
 We are so unfathomably unbreakable that Life keeps hurling us zinger after zinger after zinger until finally — eventually — it finds our Achilles Heel.
 Life gives us children.

 And then Life zings us agin because these children – the very beings that make us crazy for a very good portion of our lives – become the very pillars that we depend on down the road.

-So at this exact moment I am a pillar of strength for the most important woman in the world to me.
+So at this exact moment I am a pillar for the most important woman in the world to me.

-(* reposted from 2011.
+(* originally posted in 2011.
 My mom passed a few months after this originally appeared.
 Of course I still lean lean on my exceptional tribe of women and my adored brood of children for Life’s continuation of zingers because well, that’s the easy part. xoxo)

 A Momoir, Chapter 12: When a Teen Up & Leaves